tarwn/lessthandot-hugo/blogs/content/posts/2012-10-09-t-sql-tuesday-35-a-sql-server-horror-story.md

 **Once Upon a Time**

 Long, long ago, in a land far, far away, I was the very junior DBA at a small company.
 We had one main production server that hosted the databases for our financial and sales applications.
 I took great care of this server.
 I made sure backups ran every day.
 I tested restores (to a separate server, for reporting) regularly.
 DBCC CHECKDB, index maintenance, and statistics maintenance were run regularly.
-I had alerts set up in case jobs failed, and I could use Activity Monitor and some of my scripts to check for problems when I got the inevitable “the system is slow” calls.
+I had alerts set up in case jobs failed, and I could use Activity Monitor and some of my scripts to check for problems when I got the inevitable "the system is slow" calls.

 Then, one dark and stormy night, a disaster happened.